 What Is A Stipend?

-A stipend is paid to an individual in addition to their salary.
+A stipend is typically a fixed amount of money paid to an individual to support them in their role or to undertake a specific project, like those covered under a professional development stipend.
 Individuals may receive this if they work outside their normal job responsibilities or on a side project.

 It can also serve as an incentive or reward, mainly if offered without other employment benefits such as health insurance or tax exemptions.

-Stipends may include expenses to cover living necessities (while away from home during a business trip), educational costs, or even medical bills when an individual cannot afford them due to someone else’s negligence.
-As an alternative to cash, stipend arrangements may also incorporate “soft” incentives, such as stock options and awards.
+Stipends may include expenses to cover living expenses and are considered part of an employee's compensation paid (while away from home during a business trip), educational costs, or even medical bills when an individual cannot afford them due to someone else's negligence.
+Stipends are generally monetary payments; including perks such as stock options or awards within the definition of stipend might confuse readers.

 Typically, stipendiary benefits are paid when someone works more hours during a week or month than they would have otherwise.
 Both part-time and full-time employees can benefit from these arrangements.
 However, specific stipend requirements may include providing documentation of the work performed and proof of accomplishment.